 Problems.
 Websites also expose associations to potential liability for defamation, theft of personal information, invasion of privacy, and "rights" organizations seeking litigation targets.
-To minimize such risks, associations should divide their websites into two sections: (i) one that is open to the public, and (ii) one that is members-only, password-protected.
+To minimize such risks, associations should divide their websites into two sections: (i) one that is open to the public, and (ii) one that is members-only, and password protected.

 Members Only.
 The public portion of the site can have a welcoming page with a description of the development and pictures of the project.
 The members-only section should contain the governing documents, financial statements, minutes, names of board and staff members, etc. Boards should be cautious about posting the names of delinquent owners, and should not post employee disciplinary actions, executive session minutes, or attorney-client privileged communications.

 Chat Rooms.
 Association-sponsored online forums, chat rooms, and bulletin boards allow members to get to know each other and let off a little steam.
 Unfortunately, they are frequently taken over by small groups of disaffected owners who engage in personal attacks, gossip, obscenities, hostile diatribes, and defamation.
 Also, some owners have the mistaken belief that chat rooms serve as a means for communicating with the board and making demands.
 Directors who respond to such communications expose their association to potential risk.